OfficialKrisHass/Copper-Engine/Documentation/Guide/06 - Physics.md

 ### Trigger events
 And last but not least, you can also receive events when a trigger was entered or left using the `OnTriggerEnter(Entity other)` and `OnTriggerLeft(Entity other)` functions.

-For this let's create a new test component called TriggerTest, then add these 2 functions to the component.
+For this let's create a new test component called `TriggerTest`, then add these 2 functions to the component.

 ```cs
 private void OnTriggerEnter(Entity other) {